JosephIsaacTurner/pypaperretriever/paper.md

 - **CrossRef:** Supplies metadata for DOIs, including reference lists.
 Used as an alternative source for full-text PDFs when Unpaywall does not return results.
 It tends to work well for newer articles but has a lower overall success rate compared to Unpaywall.
 - **Sci-Hub:** Used as a backup source for PDFs when other APIs do not provide results.
-Can be disabled if preferred, given its controversial nature.
+Can be disabled if preferred.
 It is included to ensure access to papers that may be behind paywalls.

-### Python Libraries
+#### Python Libraries
-Several Python libraries are employed to implement the tool’s functionality:

 - **BioPython:** Interfaces with the Entrez API for PubMed searches and metadata retrieval.
 - **requests:** Handles HTTP requests to interact with the APIs.